webmiddle/webmiddle.github.io/docs/introduction/main-concepts.md

 };
 ```

+## Virtual

-Note that on compile time, JSX such as
+Note that on build, JSX such as

 ```jsx
   <OtherComponent foo="bar">